VRLabs/Contact-Tracker/README.md

 [Dreadrith](https://github.com/Dreadrith)

-## Author Notes
+## Author Note

 The Blend Tree used in the "Tracker Blend Tree" layer must use Write Defaults ON.
 This may result in you mixing Write Defaults settings.
-In this case, specifically with that Blend Tree, mixing WD settings **should be okay**.
-If mixing WD settings with that layer causes an issue for you, [please report it to us](https://discord.vrlabs.dev).
+In this case, specifically with that Blend Tree, mixing Write Defaults settings **should be okay**.
+If mixing Write Defaults settings with that layer causes an issue for you, [please report it to us](https://discord.vrlabs.dev).

 ## Downloads